LIMELIGHT: Geena Davis

 Most recently, Davis starred in 20th Century Fox’s The Exorcist; a serialized psychological thriller based on the 1971 book of the same name; Marjorie Prime, based on the Award-Winning play; and Dear Angelica, one of the first VR narrative films from Oculus.
 Davis holds honorary degrees from Boston University, Bates College and New England College.

 Geena Davis is part of Tampa Theatre’s LIMELIGHT speaker series’ 2020 lineup (CLICK HERE to see the rest of the schedule).
-LIMELIGHT series subscriptions are available as a four-event ticket bundle for $165.00 – $225.00, plus applicable fees.
-A limited number of VIP packages are also available for $600.00 plus fees, which include premium show seating, photo ops with the speakers, and a pre-event cocktail reception with heavy hors d’oeuvres and open bar each event night.
-Individual tickets for Geena Davis range from $50.00-$175.00, plus applicable fees.
+Tickets range from $50.00-$75.00, plus applicable fees; A limited number of VIP packages are also available for $175.00 plus fees, which include premium show seating, photo ops with the speakers, and a pre-event cocktail reception with heavy hors d’oeuvres and open bar each event night.

 Geena Davis is sponsored by Film Tampa Bay and Visit Tampa Bay.

 This series is presented by the Vinik Family Foundation.
 Support for the series is provided by the Triad Foundation; Sabal Trust; Film Tampa Bay; Visit Tampa Bay; the DeBartolo Family Foundation; Harris, Hunt & Derr, P.A.; and Oxford Exchange.
-Media consideration is provided by the Tampa Bay Business Journal; Tampa Bay METRO magazine; 83 Degrees Media; WEDU-PBS; and WUSF Public Media.
+Media consideration is provided by the Tampa Bay Business Journal; Tampa Bay METRO magazine; 83 Degrees Media; WEDU-PBS; WUSF Public Media; United Cities Productions; Sports Talk Florida; and News Talk Florida.